smishra2818/move_atp/lab07/lab07.md

 ### Objectives

-* copy ssh key and wallet
+* copy ssh key and wallet to application for ATP connectivity

 ### Prerequisites